Document warranties relate to legal documents used for a mortgage, such as security instruments, notes, and assignments.

 the entire indebtedness, including any amount previously added to the mortgage loan balance and the principal and interest payments, will be secured by the mortgage loan and take priority over intervening liens;

-the lien of the mortgage loan is a valid first lien (or second lien in the case of a second mortgage loan delivery); and
+the lien of the mortgage loan is a valid first lien; and

 the priority of the mortgage lien at the time of delivery will not be diminished over the term of the mortgage loan and, during that time, all sums, including any sums previously added to the mortgage loan balance, will be repaid in monthly installments.